Oereor/PlantsVsZombies-Unity/README.md

 The three classic zombies are here!
 Take a look at these basic info.

 - **All of them attack at a rate of 25 damage per second**; namely, a single zombie eat up a sunflower in 4 seconds.
+- When spawning a zombie, the chances of an Ordinary zombie, Conehead zombie, and Buckethead zombie are 60%, 25%, and 15%, respectively.

 ### 1. Ordinary zombie